machooper/starter/readme.md

 ## Clean-Code

-In order to ensure clean, consitent code, setup prettier as well as vscode autosave and format on save with the settings provided below.
+In order to ensure clean, consitent code, setup prettier as well as editor autosave and format on save, settings for vscode provided below.

 ```
 "files.autoSave": "afterDelay",